cjaiello/Analyzing-29-Years-of-Jeopardy-Questions/README.md

 - Implementation: Describe the intent and functionality of the interactive visualizations you implemented.
 Provide clear and well-referenced images showing the key design and interaction elements.
 - Evaluation: What did you learn about the data by using your visualizations?
 How did you answer your questions?
 How well does your visualization work, and how could you further improve it?

 As this will be your only chance to describe your project in detail make sure that your process book is a standalone document that fully describes your results and the final design.
-Here are a few examples of process books from previous years.
-Note that those process books do not follow the exact structure laid out here, they are meant as inspiration and are not necessarily indicative of the format and scope of your project.
+[Here](http://dataviscourse.net/2015/assets/process_books/bansal_cao_hou.pdf) are a [few examples](http://dataviscourse.net/2015/assets/process_books/walsh_trevino_bett.pdf) of process books from a similar course final.

 ### Project Website